wp-plugins/socials-ignited/readme.txt

 == Changelog ==

+= 1.8.3 =
+* Fixed an issue where a warning would get thrown in existing widgets due to a potentially undefined index.

 = 1.8.2 =
 * Renamed a few functions as they could cause collisions if specific themes were enabled.